NCAS-CMS/cfdm/docs/source/tutorial.rst

    >>> q1.equals(q)
    True

-The group structure may be manipulated by changing the netCDF dimension and variable names of the field construct and its components.
+A group structure may be created or modified for any field construct, whether it was read from a dataset or created ab initio, by changing the netCDF dimension and variable names of the field construct and its components.
 For example, the construct may be place in the ``/forecast`` group by prefixing its netCDF variable or dimension name with ``'/forecast/'``.
 The `!nc_set_variable_groups` or `!nc_set_dimension_groups` methods may also be used to the same effect.

 .. code-block:: python
    :caption: *Map the "time" dimension coordinate construct to a the